 Hairdressers, Hairstylists and Cosmetologists provide beauty services, such as shampooing, cutting, coloring, and styling hair, and massaging and treating scalp.
 May apply makeup, dress wigs, perform hair removal, and provide nail and skin care services.

-Barbers and Cosmetologists with little to no experience tend to make between $17620 and $19150 while the more experienced ones make over $33170 per year.
+Hairdressers and Cosmetologists with little to no experience tend to make between $17980 and $20130 while the more experienced ones can earn over $34910 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Barber and Cosmetologist is to move to a higher paying state like DC.
-Right now, the highest paying states for Barbers and Cosmetologists are DC, HI, WA, NJ and MA.
+One of the easiest ways to increase your salary as a Hairdresser, Hairstylist and Cosmetologist is to move to a higher paying state like DC.
+Right now, the highest paying states for Hairdressers and Cosmetologists are DC, MA, WA, NJ and DE.

-3 other factors that can increase your salary as A Barber and Cosmetologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Hairdresser, Hairstylist and Cosmetologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Barbers and Cosmetologists what degree they had when they got the job and most of them said they had a Certificate followed by Some college courses.
+We asked other Hairdressers and Cosmetologists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons